Faboor/MonkeyScripts/README.md

 ## Good ol' Reddit
 Redirects [reddit.com](https://reddit.com "New Reddit") urls to [old.reddit.com](https://old.reddit.com "Old Reddit").
 I personally think, that the new page is not as easy to navigate and uses to many modal windows.
 Not sure how long will Reddit support the old page, but I intend to stick with it as long as possible.

+## Redirect www.amazon to smile.amazon
+Does what it says: Redirects amazon pages to smile.amazon, so that a small percentage of the purchases go towards charity.